How It Works

 - To prevent and treat cancer

 POH developed as a nasal spray has shown initial evidence of safety and effectiveness in palliative care patients with recurrent gliomas.
-A study of topical POH applied to sun-damaged skin did not suggest it could prevent skin cancers.
-Oral POH has yet to suggest benefit in humans and was also associated with adverse side effects.
+Topical POH applied to sun-damaged skin was not effective in preventing skin cancers.
+Use of oral POH has been associated with adverse effects.

 Toxicity can develop at high doses including nausea, fatigue, diarrhea, low blood potassium levels, inflamed oral mucous membranes, and loss of appetite.
 There have also been cases of vomiting, low white blood cell counts, and inflammation of the pancreas.